-Please join us for our FREE educational College Financial Planning Workshop in Brookfield!
-The workshop will be held from 6:30-7:30 pm at the Brookfield Library.
+Please join us for a FREE educational College Financial Planning Workshop at the Stratford Library on Thursday, March 8 at 6:30 pm.

-The Brookfield Library is at 182 Whisconier Road, Brookfield, CT.
-We will be in the Community Room.
+The Stratford Library is located at 2203 Main Street, Stratford, CT.
+We will be in the Lovell Room.

 This workshop is for parents of freshmen, sophomores, and juniors who plan on attending college!

 Our Workshops will teach you: